abderrahim-ghmouch/abderrahim-ghmouch/README.md

 ### 🧠 What I’m Doing now
-I’m learning how to write clean code and create web projects from start to finish. also I'm currently learning javascript
+I’m learning how to write clean code and create web projects from start to finish. also I'm currently learning PHP

 ### 💻 Languages & Tools
 <p align="left">